The Facts And Fictions Of PTSD Statistics

 In the U.S, it is thought that 70% of Americans have experienced at least one traumatic event.
 Of these individuals, 20% (roughly 44.7 million Americans) have previously struggled, or are currently struggling, with the symptoms of PTSD.
 At any given time, 8% of Americans are living with PTSD.
 Symptoms of PTSD include:

 - Intrusive memories: Upsetting dreams or reoccurring flashbacks about the event.

 - Avoidance: Avoiding the memory of the event, or places and people that remind you of the event.

 - Negative changes in thinking or mood: Feeling numb or sad, having low self-esteem, and feeling hopeless about the future

 - Changes in emotional reactions: Irritable, angry outbursts, feeling guilty or ashamed, and/or being easily frightened.

 - Reliance on substances such as alcohol or drugs

 Gender Differences in PTSD

 Although PTSD is not gender specific, some gender differences do exist among people who develop PTSD.
 One study finds that men are 3 times more likely to experience a traumatizing event.
-However many other studies that investigate stats on PTSD find that women are twice as likely to develop PTSD (women: 10.4%, men: 5%).
+However, many other studies that investigate statistics on PTSD find that women are twice as likely to develop PTSD (women: 10.4%, men: 5%).
 Why?
 The research on this is not entirely sure, however, it may be linked to the fact that women are more likely to report experiencing traumatizing sexual events while men are more likely to experience combat-related events or serious accidents.
 However, this does not completely explain the differences seen in the onset of PTSD.
 Although further research is needed, some suggest either gender differences in pre-existing mental illnesses (for example, depression) or differences in the way men and women process events, could be attributed to gender disparities in PTSD onset.

 PTSD and High-Risk Careers